ohmybrew/ohmybrew.github.io/_posts/2016-01-01-polymorphic-and-route-concerns.markdown

 Now, the user and movie resource routes will have metafield resource routes added to them.
 Which will create routes such as `/users/metafields`, `/users/metafields/new`, `/movies/metafields/3/edit`.

-However, for the metafield controller, how is it supposed to know if were accessing User metafields or Movie metafields when you're adding and editing?
-You could do things such as base it on the URL, or manual section, but thats not a great solution in the long run.
-There's easier and cleaner ways... by utilizing a mix of the routing concerns and a private method in the Metafield controller.
+However, for the metafield controller, how is it supposed to know if we're accessing User metafields or Movie metafields when you're adding and editing?
+You could do things such as base it on the URL, or manual section, but that's not a great solution in the long run.
+There are easier and cleaner ways... by utilizing a mix of the routing concerns and a private method in the Metafield controller.
 Let's change our concern in the routing now to accept options and parameters.

 ```ruby
 # Before